coding-in-the-wild/just-login-core/README.md

 Calls the callback with an error if one occurs.
 Note that if no callback is given, the error will be thrown.

-If the token is valid:
+If the token is valid: (i.e. logged in)

 	jlc.unauthenticate("thisIsAValidToken", function(err, contactAddress) {
+		if (err && err.invalidToken)
+			console.log("invalid token")
-		if (err)
+		else if (err)
-			console.log("error")
+			console.log("error:", err.message)
 		else
-			console.log("you have been logged out") //this should happen })
+			console.log("you have been logged out") //this is expected for valid tokens })

 If the token is invalid:

 	jlc.unauthenticate("thisIsAnInvalidToken", function(err) {
-		if (err && err.invalidToken)
+		if (err && err.invalidToken) //this is expected for invalid tokens console.log("invalid token")
-			console.log("invalid token")
 		else if (err)
 			console.log("error:", err.message)